Ayabaca province: Capital

 The provincial capital is the city of Ayavaca, located at 2715 m of altitude, with a cold, healthy climate.
 Its Spanish foundation dates to 1571, when the missionaries gathered the local indigenous population to create the mission village of "Nuestra Señora del Pilar de Ayavaca".

 The city has developed as the center of a great religious devotion, dedicated to Jesus Christ under the name of Señor Cautivo (Captive Lord).
 It is represented in the figure of an "Ecce Homo", which might have been inspired by the figure of Christ of Medinaceli, Spain, or by local religious traditions, or syncretic combination of both.
 The festival of the Señor Cautivo, whose central day is October 13, attracts numerous pilgrims from many different zones of north Peru, as well as from Ecuador and Colombia.
 Some pilgrims walk about 2500 km from Tacna, in the south of Peru, making their pilgrimage the most extended one known on the South American continent.
 A secondary festival of the Señor Cautivo is conducted on January 1.
 Peasants from the Piura coast and valleys approach the sanctuary to petition for water or to express gratitude for the rains.

 Political division

-The Ayabaca Province is divided into ten districts (distritos, singular: distrito), each of which is headed by a mayor (alcalde):
+The province of Ayabaca is divided into ten districts (distritos, singular: distrito), each of which is headed by a mayor (alcalde):